hurt-chelar/1-month-progress/README.md

 change the position of the text while focused ( along with transition ) understood about the different way to call the parent and the child classes. how to change the position of the text to the right side in even intervals of a section using the idea of order and nth child

+### Day 3
+Today I finished the Netflix clone that I was building using HTML and CSS( The last page where CSS along with input and label was used to simulate the function of a dropdown box ) and started learning flex box and tailwind CSS.
+I've started to build a simple website front page using flexbox today( header completed)

+The following are the things that I learned and implemented today :
+Referencing the classes with similar names and different suffixes Using the input type condition to check if a checkbox is checked or not and to hide the container with condition( using only css)
+ Using the idea of rotation to rotate svg elements along with the transition.
+The difference and implementation between grid and flex.
+Understanding and implementing the idea of media query to have different css features at different display sizes To hide the contents using the idea of overflow  and to overlap images using z-index used lorem to fill text
+Understood and implemented flex properties like flex-start , flex-end , flex-direction , justify-content , flex-wrap and  also made a sample doc implementing this.
+Implemented flex and order
+Got to know about google fonts and how it can be implemented to give any font that we want.
+Making of pseudo-elements and  animating line transitions on hover of mouse over links